-10.6 Transparency in Research
+10.6 Transparency in research

 Prior to the recruitment of the first participant, the trial will have been registered on the ISRCTN Database.
-Results will be uploaded to this register within 12 months of the end of trial declaration by the CI or their delegate.
-Where the trial has been registered on multiple public platforms, the trial information will be kept up to date during the trial, and the CI or their delegate will upload results to all those public registries within 12 months of the end of the trial declaration.
+Results will be uploaded to this register within 12 months of the end of trial date as given on the end of trial declaration by the CI or their delegate.
+Where the trial has been registered on multiple public platforms, the trial information will be kept up to date during the trial, and the CI or their delegate will upload results to all those public registries within 12 months of the end of the trial. declaration

-10.7 Participant Confidentiality
+10.7 Participant confidentiality

-The study will comply with the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018, which require data to be anonymised as soon as it is practical to do so.
-The processing of the personal data of participants will be minimised by making use of a unique participant study number only on all study documents and any electronic database(s).
-A separate electronic file will be securely stored providing linkage between the unique participant identification numbers and the contact details.
-All documents will be stored securely and only accessible by study staff and authorised personnel.
-The study staff will safeguard the privacy of participants' personal data.
+The trial will comply with the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018, which require data to be anonymised as soon as it is practical to do so.
+The processing of the personal data of participants will be minimised by making use of a unique participant trial number only on all trial documents and any electronic database(s).
+All documents will be stored securely and only accessible by trial staff and authorised personnel.
+The trial staff will safeguard the privacy of participants' personal data.

-10.8 Expenses and Benefits
+10.8 Expenses and benefits

-All participants will be reimbursed with a £10 voucher as a token of recognition of giving their time and contribution to the study.
+All participants will be reimbursed with a £10 voucher as a token of recognition of giving their time and contribution to the trial.
 There will be no prescription charges for trial antiviral agents incurred by trial participants.

-11 FINANCE AND INSURANCE
+11. FINANCE AND INSURANCE